-After 11 years as an informal network, Journalism That Matters received 501(c)(3) status in 2012.
-Almost 1,500 alumni have participated in JTM-sponsored events that have inspired new ideas, projects, partnerships, and a variety of journalistic ventures such as the Seattle Globalist (formerly the Common Language Project), the Living Textbook Project, and the TAO of Journalism.
+After 11 years as an informal network, Journalism That Matters became a 501(c)(3) in 2012.
+Over 1,700 alumni have participated in JTM-sponsored events that have inspired new ideas, projects, partnerships, and a variety of journalistic ventures.
+This is how we define our organization today…

 Who We Serve

-JTM serves those who are shaping the evolving news and information ecosystem including emerging and traditional journalists, people and their communities, and others who contribute to civic discourse, such as educators, information technologists and librarians.
+JTM serves those who are shaping the evolving news and information ecosystem: emerging and traditional journalists and others who contribute to civic discourse, such as educators, information technologists, planners, storytellers, and librarians.

 - Creating space for all people to be their authentic selves and belong.